Electrical engineering: 19th century

-In about 1885 Cornell President Andrew Dickson White established the first Department of Electrical Engineering in the United States.
+In about 1885, Cornell President Andrew Dickson White established the first Department of Electrical Engineering in the United States.
 In the same year, University College London founded the first chair of electrical engineering in Great Britain.
 Professor Mendell P. Weinbach at University of Missouri established the electrical engineering department in 1886.
 Afterwards, universities and institutes of technology gradually started to offer electrical engineering programs to their students all over the world.

-During these decades use of electrical engineering increased dramatically.
-In 1882, Thomas Edison switched on the world's first large-scale electric power network that provided 110 volts — direct current (DC) — to 59 customers on Manhattan Island in New York City.
+During these decades the use of electrical engineering increased dramatically.
+In 1882, Thomas Edison switched on the world's first large-scale electric power network that provided 110 volts—direct current (DC)—to 59 customers on Manhattan Island in New York City.
 In 1884, Sir Charles Parsons invented the steam turbine allowing for more efficient electric power generation.
-Alternating current, with its ability to transmit power more efficiently over long distances via the use of transformers, developed rapidly in the 1880s and 1890s with transformer designs by Károly Zipernowsky, Ottó Bláthy and Miksa Déri (later called ZBD transformers), Lucien Gaulard, John Dixon Gibbs and William Stanley, Jr. Practical AC motor designs including induction motors were independently invented by Galileo Ferraris and Nikola Tesla and further developed into a practical three-phase form by Mikhail Dolivo-Dobrovolsky and Charles Eugene Lancelot Brown.
+Alternating current, with its ability to transmit power more efficiently over long distances via the use of transformers, developed rapidly in the 1880s and 1890s with transformer designs by Károly Zipernowsky, Ottó Bláthy and Miksa Déri (later called ZBD transformers), Lucien Gaulard, John Dixon Gibbs and William Stanley Jr. Practical AC motor designs including induction motors were independently invented by Galileo Ferraris and Nikola Tesla and further developed into a practical three-phase form by Mikhail Dolivo-Dobrovolsky and Charles Eugene Lancelot Brown.
 Charles Steinmetz and Oliver Heaviside contributed to the theoretical basis of alternating current engineering.
 The spread in the use of AC set off in the United States what has been called the war of the currents between a George Westinghouse backed AC system and a Thomas Edison backed DC power system, with AC being adopted as the overall standard.